 The choose which activity from the directions poster they want to do.
 If they tire of that one activity, they simply pick another.

-Often students will gravitate towards their own comfort level of activity in the playdough center.
 Students who need to work on letter names and sounds will stick with the letter formation cards and ABC order cards.
+Students ready for more will work on more.

 Some students may want to stamp out sight word sentences, like, "I like my dog."
 I always gave that type of extending-their-own-learning my stamp of approval.

-Homemade playdough was always my go-to way to keep this center stocked.
-Usually, we had parent volunteers make the playdough for us - which was amazing.
+So, homemade playdough was always my go-to way to keep this center stocked.
+Usually, we had parent volunteers make the playdough for us – which was amazing.

 A fresh, new batch of playdough was always a highlight.